joolstorrentecalo/gitlab-design/CONTRIBUTING.md

 - [Photopea](https://www.photopea.com/): Free web editor for Sketch, Photoshop and Gimp files.
 Only editable export format is PSD, which may not be fully compatible for Sketch import

-### Contributing through GitLab.com
+### Occasional contributions

 If you want to make occasional contributions, the best option for you will be to upload your files using GitLab.com.
 Please, follow these steps:

+1. [Fork][fork-link] this project to your personal namespace
-1. Create a new branch for your changes in the [GitLab Design repository](https://gitlab.com/gitlab-org/gitlab-design/tree/master) by clicking on the <kbd>+</kbd> button above the file explorer
+1. Navigate to the Repository section of your fork and create a branch by clicking on the <kbd>+</kbd> button above the file explorer
-1. In the [`community-contribution`](https://gitlab.com/gitlab-org/gitlab-design/tree/master/progress/community-contribution) folder, create your personal folder named after your GitLab.com username (e.g. `@janedoe`)
+1. In the `community-contribution` folder, create your personal folder named after your GitLab.com username (e.g. `@janedoe`)
 1. In your personal folder, create folders and add files according to our [organization guidelines](#organization)
 1. Commit your changes, following our [commit guidelines](#commits)
 1. Create a Merge Request for your branch by clicking on the blue button located in the top-right corner of the page
-1. In that new merge request, mention any of the [designers who manage this project](/gitlab-org/gitlab-design/blob/master/README.md#contacts)
+1. In that new merge request, mention any of the [designers who manage this project](/README.md#contacts)

 ### Frequent contributions

 If you frequently contribute to the GitLab Design project you may want to clone the repository to your computer.
 Please, follow these steps:

-1. Fork this repository and `git clone` it locally
+1. [Fork][fork-link] this project and `git clone` its repository locally
 1. Create a new branch based off from the master with `git checkout -b your-branch-name`
-1. In the [`community-contribution`](https://gitlab.com/gitlab-org/gitlab-design/tree/master/progress/community-contribution) folder, create your personal folder named after your GitLab.com username (e.g. `@janedoe`)
+1. In the [`community-contribution`][community-folder] folder, create your personal folder named after your GitLab.com username (e.g. `@janedoe`)
 1. In your personal folder, create folders and files according to our [organization guidelines](#organization)
 1. Review the files you are about to commit (with `git status -sb`)
    - Remember, you’re only allowed to add or change files in your folder
    - If you’re having a hard time with this whole Git thing, read our [small help section](#git)
 1. Commit your changes, following our [commit guidelines](#commits)
 1. Push your changes and [create a merge request](https://gitlab.com/gitlab-org/gitlab-design/merge_requests/new) to merge your branch to `master`
-1. In that new merge request, mention any of the [designers who manage this project](/gitlab-org/gitlab-design/blob/master/README.md#contacts)
+1. In that new merge request, mention any of the [designers who manage this project](/README.md#contacts)

 ## For GitLabbers :fox: